Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 What Is Step Speed Loss?

-Step Speed Loss estimates how much you slow down when your foot hits the ground.
-Garmin’s own explanation is simple: a lower number is typically better because it suggests you need less propulsive work to regain speed after ground contact.
+Step Speed Loss estimates how much speed you lose when your foot contacts the ground while running.
+Lower is typically better because it suggests you need less propulsive work to regain speed after ground contact.

 How to Use Step Speed Loss Without Overthinking It

 • Track trends, not single runs.
-Fatigue, terrain, shoes, pace, and weather can change the number.
+Terrain, fatigue, shoes, pace, and weather can all affect the number.

 • Use it with cadence and ground contact time.
-One metric alone rarely tells the whole form story.
+One running metric rarely tells the whole story.

 • Make small changes.
-If you are working on cadence, use our running cadence guide and avoid forcing a dramatic stride change overnight.
+If you are adjusting cadence, use our running cadence guide and avoid forcing a dramatic stride change overnight.

 Watch-Free Activity Recording: The Underrated HRM 600 Feature